andreamazzai/ml/docs/_docs/20-ram.md

 Sarebbe stato comodo utilizzare un singolo contatore a 8 bit, ma tra i chip disponibili sul mercato non ne ho trovato uno che includesse anche l'ingresso LOAD.
 Il LOAD permette il caricamento parallelo sul PC di uno specifico indirizzo al quale il computer deve saltare (ad esempio, per eseguire un'istruzione di salto assoluto o branch relativo).

-Per combinare due chip a 4 bit è stato necessario, nonché molto utile, capire la differenza fra "Ripple Mode Carry" e "Carry Look Ahead": il datasheet del contatore 74LS161 riportava infatti questi due diversi esempi di collegamento di chip in cascata tra di loro.
+Per combinare due chip a 4 bit è stato necessario, nonché molto utile, comprendere la differenza fra "Ripple Mode Carry" e "Carry Look Ahead": il datasheet del contatore 74LS161 riportava infatti questi due diversi esempi di collegamento di chip in cascata tra di loro.
 Un approfondimento sul tema si trova nella sezione dedicata all'aritmetica binaria inclusa nella pagina dell'[ALU](../alu).

 >> 3. Instruction register - now sh!t gets fun.
 Since i want to bomb completely, I am considering having a 3 byte Instruction register in a way mimicking the BIU block & instruction queue in a 8086.
 The idea here is to split the instruction register in 3 bytes.
 1 byte would be for the instruction/opcode alone, the second and third are going to hold the data of the instruction (either address or an immediate value).
 This would allow you to address the entire memory space.
 Also instructions can be of different size.
 For example.
 OUT (move to out register) would be just 1 byte wide, LDI (load immediate) would be 2 bytes and LDA (load address/absolute) would be 3 bytes wide.
 The control logic would take care of the fetch cycle.
 Or in other words since you know the instruction you are execution you would know how much bytes the instruction is and thus fetch either 1, 2 or 3 bytes from the RAM.